• Skip to main content

 One of the advantages was that smart pots don’t hold water and thus make overwatering practically impossible.
 The flip side of this is that the escaping water has to go somewhere.

 With fabric pots, you’ll need a much larger saucer or tray to catch the runoff water.
-It needs to be emptied more often and this also brings us to our next disadvantage.
+This saucer will need to be emptied more often and having so much excess water raises moisture levels in the air, so you’ll need to take steps to decrease humidity in the grow tent.

 Require More Space